unytics/bigfunctions/docs/index.md

 ## BigFunctions: the key enabler of the SQL Data Stack

-!!! note ""

 **BigFunctions** is a framework and a collection of open-source functions that make the SQL data stack a reality.
 It allows you to build a governed catalog of powerful BigQuery functions within your company.

 *   **Governed Catalog**: A framework to build a governed catalog of powerful BigQuery functions.
 *   **100+ Ready-to-Use Functions**: Provides more than 100 open-source functions for direct use in BigQuery.
 *   **Comprehensive Functionality**: Includes functions for loading, transforming, and activating data.
 *   **Community-Driven**: Leverages community-developed functions, and allows contributions.
 *   **Familiar Workflow**:  Uses a YAML standard and CLI similar to dbt, making it intuitive for dbt users.

 #### Benefits for Different Users:

 *   **Data Analysts**: Gain new capabilities for loading data from diverse sources or activating data via reverse ETL and leverage a catalog of self-service functions.
 *   **Analytics Engineers**: The framework's design is familiar to those who use dbt.
 *   **Data Engineers**: Implement software engineering best practices and leverage community-developed functions, preventing the need to reinvent the wheel.
 *   **Central Data Teams**: Provide a governed catalog of curated functions to large organizations with maintainable effort.